 The more effective use for electronic collaboration tools is to give individuals on a team more freedom and choice over where to contribute on any given day.
 A team should have a single location where they can collaborate; a place where face to face collaboration can easily happen, and that is their default location, while allowing them to punctuate this and intermittently work remotely, as even the most collaborative work has some tasks that benefit from space and focus.

 The effort to overcome the barriers of distribution within a product team is too much of a risk for new teams, and those learning collaborative approaches.
-Challenge your organisation’s assumed constraints and organise teams around locations, shifting and growing skills as needed to make this possible.
+Challenge your organization’s assumed constraints and organize teams around locations, shifting and growing skills as needed to make this possible.

 Non-colocated teams can work; it’s just harder, particularly with newly formed teams or inexperienced people.
 Make their lives easier: align team and location boundaries.